 How often you post is also an influential factor in your organic reach.

 While there is no rule book on this practice, you have to experiment yourself to have the idea of how frequently you post each day is reasonable and keep adjusting until it works best.

-In fact, the result varied from industry-to-industry (and also your audiences’ behavior), but it is easy to judge whether a 2-times a day posting outperforms a 4-times a day one, or vice versa.
+The result varied from industry-to-industry (and also your audiences’ behavior), but it is easy to judge whether a 2-times a day posting outperforms a 4-times a day one, or vice versa.

-It may take time in the beginning, but it is worth if you know how to make your audience tick.
+It may take time in the beginning, but it is worth it if you know how to make your audience tick.

 Once you have pinned down the post frequency that delivers the best reach, stick with it each week.

 Continue to track your analytics in case your audiences’ behavior changes then you need to adjust accordingly.

 Always remain consistent with what proves the most successful.